-The Master of Arts in Public Affairs and Policy requires 33 semester hours of approved graduate work from the following courses.
+The Master of Arts in Public Affairs and Policy requires 33 semester hours of approved graduate coursework from the following courses.

 |Foundation Courses 1||9|

 |THE AMERICAN POLITY|

 |THE PUBLIC POLICY PROCESS|